Let’s talk about the care for the Variegated Monstera Deliciosa. It is the variegated form of the Monstera Deliciosa.

 Your plant will forgive you too much water once or twice but will develop root rot at some point if the roots stay too wet for too long.

 Temperatures below 50ºF (10ºC) for too long will damage your plant and stop its growth.

 The Deliciosa flourishes in high humidity but also tolerates it when you are not spraying your plant.

-Fertilize once a month in Spring and Summer with a liquid houseplant fertilizer and use half of the proposed strength.
+Fertilize a Variegated Monstera Deliciosa once a month in spring and summer with a liquid houseplant fertilizer and use half of the proposed strength.

 The Variegated Monstera Deliciosa is the perfect plant for propagation as it is fairly easy to do so.
 The most common method is taking stem cuttings.

 The leaves of the Variegated Monstera Deliciosa are green with white or yellow variegation.

 A drainage hole at the bottom of the pot is just fine as it will prevent soil from staying humid for too long.

-The biggest difference we would like to point out is the increased need for light due to the need for compensating for the lack of chlorophyll.
+The biggest difference we would like to point out is the increased need for light due to the need to compensate for the lack of chlorophyll.

 Dim light conditions are not recommended for the Variegated Monstera Deliciosa care.